 Your journey will end at the ruins of Rothrock’s Mill.
 The take out is 300 feet on the left past the only bridge you go under.
 Once you have completed your trip, a bus or van will pick you up based upon the pick-up time you chose.

 Conditions and trip duration varies with water level and season.
 Depending on water levels and season, launch time closes between 11 and 12.
 Because of the length of the trip, it is important to begin this trip early in the day.

-Our last pickup is usually 6:00 pm in the summer season.
-Guest services will provide the last pick up time to you during registration on the day of your trip.
+Guest services will provide your pick up time during registration on the day of your trip.
+There is a 1 hour grace period beyond the pick-up time.

 You can save money and help protect Blue River by visiting on non-peak days.